High School Course Catalog

 Instruction begins in the Preschool and continues in the Lower School.
 Early years focus on singing, beginning instrumental skills, and creative movement.
 Utilizing the proven methods of Dalcroze and Kodaly, and emphasizing the use of Orff instruments and techniques, students develop pitch recognition, become rhythmically aware, and connect sound with physical activity.
 We introduce young singers to a wide repertoire of songs from around the world.

 In fourth grade students meet two times weekly in small groups to continue their development of the skills introduced in lower school.
 Teachers continue instruction in notation of pitch and rhythm through singing, dictation exercises, ear training, and recorder playing.
 Teachers continue to use Orff instruments.
 Students explore music as part of history and culture.
-Exploration of the great masters of classical music and jazz emphasizes critical listening skills.
+Exploration of the great masters of classical music, jazz, and world music emphasizes critical listening skills.
 In the early spring instrumental teachers begin to visit classes to demonstrate the instruments that students will choose to study in fifth grade.
 Many fourth graders elect to sing in the Lower Middle School Chorus (grades four and five).
-Students who began violin and cello in third grade continue in small classes, developing their skills to prepare for ensembles and chamber music.
+Students who began violin, viola or cello in third grade continue in small classes, developing their skills to prepare for ensembles and chamber music.

-Because our program is closely tailored to the needs of individual students, our performing groups are subject to change from year to year.
+Our program is closely tailored to the needs of individual students.
 A thriving chamber music program engages our most advanced instrumentalists, selected through audition.
 Consort, a chamber orchestra that plays without a conductor, represents the best of our performance program, letting students take charge in their performances while rehearsing under the guidance of masterful teachers.
-Woodwind Choir offers intermediate and advanced wind players the chance to improve ensemble skills.
-Chamber Orchestra provides a large ensemble experience for those students who are not yet ready for Consort or chamber music.
+Wind Ensemble offers intermediate and advanced wind players the chance to improve ensemble skills.
+Chamber Orchestra provides large ensemble experience before students join Consort.
 Students who have participated in jazz techniques classes in middle school continue, performing in combos and honing their skills in improvisation and ensemble playing.
 Brass Choir offers high school brass players a chance to explore the magnificent repertoire of brass ensemble music.

 The school year at Saint Ann’s is filled with musical activity.
-Voice recitals, jazz evenings, chamber music concerts, choral performances, and collaboration with poetry, dance and theater classes provide a wonderfully creative and diverse world for students to explore.
-Our students also take advantage of opportunities outside of our walls, performing in chamber music competitions and jazz festivals.
+Voice recitals, jazz evenings, chamber music concerts, choral and instrumental performances and collaboration with poetry, film, dance and theater classes provide a wonderfully creative and diverse world for students to explore.
+Our students explore opportunities outside of our walls, performing in chamber music competitions and jazz festivals.
 Master classes feature distinguished artists who visit and work with our students informally, inspiring the entire community.
-Our First Monday Concert series, open to the public, features faculty, students and alumni, often in collaboration, bringing Saint Ann’s musical life to the wider community.
+Our First Monday Concert series, open to the public, features faculty, guests and alumnae/i, often in collaboration, bringing Saint Ann’s musical life to the wider community.